-8.1 The program leading to the PhD degree emphasizes the attainment of high ability and knowledge in a specialized area of chemistry, but it also requires the further development of broad knowledge and experience in the field.
-By the time the degree is earned, the student should show promise of becoming a capable and independent investigator in chemistry.
+8.1 The program leading to the PhD degree emphasized the attainment of high ability and knowledge in a specialized area of chemistry, but it also requires the further development of broad knowledge and experience in the field.
+By the time the degree is earned, the student should show promise of becoming a capable and independent investigators in chemistry.

-Advisory and Research Committees.
-8.2 The Graduate School requires that students in doctoral programs be assigned an Advisory Committee no later than one year after admission.
-In the Department of Chemistry, this is a four-person committee chosen by the student in consultation with the Research Advisor that ordinarily becomes the Research Committee upon admission to candidacy.
+8.2 Advisory and Research Committees.
+The Graduate School requires that students in doctoral programs be assigned an Advisory Committee no later than one year after admission.
+In the Department of Chemistry, this is a four-person committee chosen by the student in consultation with the Research Committee upon admission to candidacy.
 The student selects a second major area representative and a minor representative.
 The Graduate Standards Committee appoints the third major representative.
-This committee must be formed before the start of the second year of residence.
+This Committee must be formed before the start of the second year of residence.
 Students will be required to meet with their committee once each year to provide a brief status update.
 This will help students better gauge progress towards their degree.

-This committee cannot be formally nominated as the Research Committee until the student has been advanced to candidacy, but it is anticipated that the members of this Advisory Committee will eventually serve on the Research Committee.
-The principal functions of the Advisory Committee are to approve an outline of course of study, advises the student on research during the period prior to advancement to candidacy and conduct the fifth-semester review of overall progress.
+This committee cannot be formally nominated as the Research Committee until the student has been advanced to candidacy but it is anticipated that the members of the Advisory Committee are to approve an outline of course study, advises the student on research during the period prior to advancement to candidacy and conducts the fifth-semester review of overall progress.

-After completion of requirements for candidacy, the Research Committee should be formally nominated.
-This committee should immediately consider and formally approve the student's proposed thesis outline, advise the student on research throughout its subsequent progress, eventually conduct the final doctoral examination, and approve or reject the thesis presented by the student.
+After completion of requirements for candidacy the Research Committee should be formally nominated.
+This Committee should immediately consider and formally approve the student's proposed thesis outline, advise the student on research throughout its subsequent progress, eventually conduct the final doctoral examination, and approve or reject the thesis presented by the student.

 8.3 Basic Courses.
 Each student is required (unless specifically exempted by the Graduate Standards Committee) to take the basic graduate level courses in the major field and all beginning graduate students are expected to enroll in C500.
-Organic students take Spectrometric Methods of Structure Determination (C503).
-Inorganic students enroll in Spectroscopic Methods (C502).
-Analytical students Chemical take Instrumentation (C501).
-Materials students are expected to take Fundamentals of Materials I (M501) plus Fundamentals of Materials II (M502).
-All students must take the secondyear requirement course during their third and fourth semesters: A800, B800, N800, M800, P800 or R800.
+Examples of basic courses are as follows: Organic students take Spectrometric Methods of Structure Determination (C503).
+Inorganic students enroll in

+Spectroscopic Methods (C502).
+Analytical student take Chemical Instrumentation (C501).
+Materials Students are expected to take Fundamentals of Materials I (M501) plus Fundamentals of Materials II (M502).
+All students must take the second-year requirement course during their third and fourth semesters: A800, B800, N800, M800, P800 or R800.

 8.4 Major.
-A major may be taken in analytical, chemical biology, inorganic, materials, organic, or physical chemistry.
+A major may be taken in analytical, chemical biology, chemical physics, inorganic, materials, organic physical or chemistry.
 A minimum of 12 hours, exclusive of research, is required for the major.
 In some instances in which a student has been exempted from one or more required courses in the major field, he or she may ask the Director of Graduate Studies to petition the Graduate School for acceptance of fewer than 12 hours of formal course work for the major.

 8.5 Minor.
+A minor provides additional breadth and depth to the individual's program.
 One minor is required that consists of a minimum of two courses that may be either within or outside of the Chemistry Department.
-If a chemistry student elects an outside minor, all requirements established by the outside department must be satisfied.
-If an inside minor is chosen, the student must take at least 6 credits in areas other than the major.
+If a Chemistry student elects an outside minor, all requirements established by the outside department must be satisfied.
+If an inside minor is chosen, the student must take at least credits in areas other than the major.
 These areas need not be isolated to just one division.
 Students are suggested to discuss the best courses with their Research Advisor.
+Chemistry minors that students have taken in the past include: Analytical, Chemical Biology, Environmental, Inorganic, Organic,